 Lots of folks talk about what to feed chickens (this site included), but relatively few have similar information for ducks.
 Unlike chickens, ducks are more hesitant to eat new foods.
 They don't eat the wide range of foods that chickens do, either.
 They do, however, eat some things that chickens won't – such as big, honking slugs.

 I've seen several gardening/permaculture references that note that an excess of slugs is a deficit of ducks.
 In the Pacific Northwest, big banana slugs can quickly devastate a garden.
 Ducks view large slugs as tasty treats.
 They start at one end and keep swallowing until the entire slug is gone.
 Here in northeast Wisconsin, our small flock of runner ducks makes regular bug and slug control runs through the garden.
 We only have small slugs (less than an inch), but more than enough of them.
 The ducks get excited about every slippery slug morsel that they find.
 The ducks are a wonderful addition to our garden.
 This year we're supplementing their regular food with squash and potatoes.
-Next year we also hope to grow some flint corn.
+You can read about their training as our garden pest control crew here.

 The Resilient Gardener also includes an extensive section on cooking duck eggs, which is helpful because they do behave differently than chicken eggs.
 I'm looking forward to giving her suggestions a try when our duckie ladies start laying.